-Given our recent work with Coverzone and their 2018 brochure we thought we would have a look back at an article we put together on the importance of a well-considered and designed brochure.
+Given our recent work with Coverzone and their 2018 business and consumer brochure we thought we would have a look back at an article we put together on the importance of a well-considered and designed brochure.

 Brochures that are designed and produced well, are one of the most important marketing tools for your business.
 A company brochure is just as vital to your business as your most basic marketing tool – your business card.

 We like to highlight Coverzone as a client for the purpose of this article.
 Coverzone really see the value in their brochure, they consider the process at great length and employ countless professionals to execute a well thought out strategy.
 They are hands-on and involved in every element of the project, allowing us all to deliver a final product we can all stand proudly alongside.